 From the Figures 8.38 - 8.43 it can be noticed that the numerical model estimates a uniform temperature distribution along all poles as measured during the experiments.
 The higher temperature at the 0.6m height of the pole 2 happens due to the fact that pole 2 is positioned on the heat carpet and is influenced by the thermal plume but as it can be seen CFD does not capture the temperature increase.
 It is seen that the measured temperatures are very close to the ones that are calculated by the numerical model.
 For this experimental case the temperatures of CFD and experiment fit quite well.
 This happens because the surrounding temperatures during the experiment were close to those ones that are used in radiant CFD model.
-As it can be seen from the Table 8.4 the surrounding temperature of façade side used in CFD model was 22.1°C as measured just before the experiment thus the heat unbalance compared to the first case is minor which resulted in good temperature fit between measurement and numerical solution.
+As it can be seen from the Table 8.4 the surrounding temperature of facade side used in CFD model was 22.1°C as measured just before the experiment started.
+The façade side temperature did not change significantly during this experiment thus the heat unbalance compared to the first case is minor which resulted in good temperature fit between measurement and numerical solution.